thenexthub/Codira/docs/TypeChecker.md

 constraint either places a requirement on a single type (e.g., it is an integer literal type) or relates two types (e.g., one is a subtype of the other).
-The types described in constraints can be any type in the Swift type system including, e.g., builtin types, tuple types, function types, enum/struct/class types, protocol types, and generic types.
+The types described in constraints can be any type in the Codira type system including, e.g., builtin types, tuple types, function types, enum/struct/class types, protocol types, and generic types.
 Additionally, a type can be a type variable ``T`` (which are typically numbered, ``T0``, ``T1``, ``T2``, etc., and are introduced